MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ## ANY([context],[condition])

-Returns true if any of the values, grouped according to the [context], meet the [condition]
+Returns true if any of the values, grouped according to the [context], meet the [condition].

 - **[context]**: The context in which the operation is calculated (supported: case [implicit])